New wrench from SK Professional Tools has tight arc swing for small spaces

 The SK X-Frame wrench is available in a full range of full range of sizes.

 SK Professional Tools are made in America.
 Ideal Industries Inc. is a global, family-owned company headquartered in Sycamore, Ill.
 Ideal purchased SK Hand Tool LLC in 2010.
-For more information on the SK Professional Tools brand and products, visit www.skhandtool.com.
+For more information on the SK Professional Tools brand and Articles, visit www.skhandtool.com.